fuzhanrahmanian/MADAP/CONTRIBUTING.rst

 Releasing
 ---------

 To create a new release of Luna, update the verion number in setup.cfg and tag your release accordingly with git tag <version_number>.
-Make sure to push your tag with
+Make sure to push your tag with:

-    $ git push --tags.
+    $ git push --tags

 Once your commit is merged, it will automatically be deployed.

 Docs
 ----
-To also deploy the documentation if something has changed there, use the update script.
+To also deploy the documentation if something has changed there, use the `update script <https://github.com/fuzhanrahmanian/MADAP/blob/master/pages-publish.sh>`__